Here are my general rules of safety as well as some specific recommendations if you will be engaging in solo paddling.

 Wear a PFD and Bring a Whistle

-Even if you can swim you should use a PFD.
-In Canada, you are required by law to have a PFD for all parties on a pleasure craft, which a stand up paddleboard is considered.
-Specifically, if all parties on board the vessel are wearing a PFD or lifejacket it is required by law to have a sound-signalling device on board.
-Also, a watertight flashlight is required if the vessel is operated after sunset or before sunrise, or in periods of restricted visibility.
-For all the details check out the Small Vessel Regulations on Safety Equipment on Pleasure Craft.
+A watertight flashlight is required if the vessel is operated after sunset or before sunrise or in periods of restricted visibility.
+For all the details, check out the Small Vessel Regulations on Safety Equipment on Pleasure Craft.
 Parks Canada summarizes the basic requirements here and strongly recommends wearing a leash.

 I have both an inflatable PFD and a vest-style PFD (here is Transport Canada’s guide for choosing the right lifejacket or PFD).
 Both of my PFDs have whistles attached to them.
-My rule of thumb is that for any solo paddling I always wear a PFD, with the exception of lake paddling in the summer.
-In which case I do wear a leash keeping me connected to a flotation device, my board.

 If I plan to stay within a reasonable swimming distance of the shoreline then I will generally use my inflatable PFD.
 However, if I know I will be far from shore (i.e. greater than two kilometers) then I wear my regular PFD.
 If I am paddling with a partner then I am more likely to just wear my inflatable PFD (though this would depend on their water safety comfort level).
+Also of note, is that your swimming capacity can change drastically depending on water temperature and this should be consider in your decision tree.

 In the case where I am not doing a point-to-point voyage, for example on a lake or staying close to shore in a safe swimming area then I will paddle without a PFD.